sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 > Jesus said to them, "Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing.
 For whatever the Father does, that the Son does likewise.
 For the Father loves the Son and shows him all that he himself is doing.
 And greater works than these will he show him, so that you may marvel.
 [John 5:19-20 ESV]

 How tempting it is to think that Jesus, being God in flesh, had no need to learn from anyone or answer to anyone.
 But here we see that this is not the case.
 As a faithful servant and son, He learned everything from His Father.
 He did nothing that was outside of His Father's plan.
-And critically, He did not take authority upon Himself - he received it from the Father.
+First and foremost, He did not take authority upon Himself - he received it from the Father.

 > The Father judges no one, but has given all judgment to the Son ... he has given him authority to execute judgment, because he is the Son of Man.
 [Jhn 5:22-27 ESV]